What Fountain Would You Like? Call 800-319-3854

-We also sell fountain pumps for tabletop to large fountains, ponds, or waterfalls (35-13000 gallons per hour).
+We also sell fountain pumps for fountains, ponds, or waterfalls (35-14000 gallons per hour).
 We sell solar pumps, synchronous and asynchronous fountain pumps, inline and submersible pumps.
 You will find pond lights here, too, ideal if you want to decorate your pond fountain with lights.

-Pond Aeration is needed for fish health.
+Pond aeration is needed for fish health.
 If fish don’t get enough oxygen, they will die.
-But even if you don’t have fish, without aeration, ponds create stratified layers, and the bottom layer is depleted of oxygen.
+But even if you don’t have fish, without aeration, ponds create stratified layers in the water, and the bottom layer is depleted of oxygen.
 Also, the pond surface can become quite stagnant and full of muck.

-In addition, ponds can become shallower over time from a buildup of muck from a lack of oxygen.
-Plant materials need oxygen to steadily decompose and if new plant life grows at a rate faster than old plants decompose due to a lack of oxygen, that’s bad!
-Muck accumulates at the bottom of the pond.
-Gas bubbles arise from the muck.
-Think Creature from the Black Lagoon eeriness.
-Think rotten egg smell.
+In addition, ponds can become shallower over time from a buildup of muck caused by a lack of oxygen.
+Plant materials need oxygen to steadily decompose and if new plant life grows at a rate faster than old plants decompose (due to a lack of oxygen), muck accumulates at the bottom of the pond.
+In addition, this muck sends up gas bubbles which can create a very foul smell like rotten eggs.

-The most common type of aeration and the most obvious is surface aeration.
-Surface aeration is also the pretty kind, that is, the use of pond fountains.
+The most common type of aeration is surface aeration.
+Surface aeration is also the pretty kind, that is, it is the use of pond fountains.
 Typically, the pump is attached to a float so that the nozzle rises and lowers with the water level.
 The pump agitates the water below, decreasing stratification.
-In addition, the water is forced into the air so that the pond’s water is always being recirculated.
-Think Bellagio.
-(Only you probably won’t have air compressors propelling the water farther and higher than your pump can shoot it on its own motor alone.)
-Surface aeration can give you a nice display but at the same time get lots of aeration done to enhance pond health.
+In addition, water is forced into the air so that the pond’s water is always being recirculated.

 For very deep ponds (over 8’), bottom aeration is recommended.
-This is especially true if you have fish.
-Typically an air compressor is located at the shore and a hose carries the air to a diffuser unit at the bottom of the pond.
+Typically, an air compressor is located at the shore and a hose carries the air to a diffuser unit at the bottom of the pond.
 It is very similar to the air bubbles rising from the bottom of an aquarium.
-Currently, there are many fairly quiet air compressors available for sale, and they need to be housed to protect from the elements anyway, thus quieting them more.
+Currently, there are many fairly quiet air compressors available for sale.
+They need to be housed to protect from the elements, thus quieting them more.